ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 for a symmetric key in its access token request to the authorization server.
 This identifier can be used by the authorization server to determine the shared secret to construct the proof-of-possession token.
-The authorization server MUST check if the identifier refers to a symmetric key that was previously generated by the AS as a shared secret for the communication between this client and the resource server.
-If no such symmetric key was found, the AS MUST generate a new symmetric key that is returned in its response to the client.
+The authorization server MUST check if the identifier refers to a symmetric key that was previously generated by the authorization server as a shared secret for the communication between this client and the resource server.
+If no such symmetric key was found, the authorization server MUST generate a new symmetric key that is returned in its response to the client.

 The authorization server MUST determine the authorization rules for the client it communicates with as defined by the resource owner and generate the access token accordingly.
 If the authorization server authorizes the client, it returns an AS-to-Client response.
 If the profile parameter is present, it is set to `coap_dtls`.
-AS MUST ascertain that the access token is generated for the resource server that C wants to communicate with.
-Also, AS MUST protect the integrity of the access token to ensure that the resource server can detect unauthorized changes.
+The authorization server MUST ascertain that the access token is generated for the resource server that the client wants to communicate with.
+Also, the authorization server MUST protect the integrity of the access token to ensure that the resource server can detect unauthorized changes.
 If the token contains confidential data such as the symmetric key, the confidentiality of the token MUST also be protected.
 Depending on the requested token type and algorithm in the access token request, the authorization server adds access Information to the response that provides the client with sufficient information to setup a DTLS channel with the resource server.
 The authorization server adds a `cnf` parameter to the access information carrying a `COSE_Key` object that informs the client about the shared secret that is to be used between the client and the resource server.
 To convey the same secret to the resource server, the authorization server either includes it directly in the access token by means of the `cnf` claim or it provides sufficient information to enable the resource server to derive the key from the access token using key derivation.

 An example access token request for an access token with a symmetric proof-of-possession key is illustrated in {{at-request}}.

 ~~~~~~~~~~
    POST coaps://as.example.com/token